foobnix/LibreraReader/docs/wiki/faq/working-with-opds-online-catalogs/index.md

 ## To add the necessary online directory OPDS you need:
 * Go to the "Network" tab
 * Tap on the icon to add a directory.
 Consider the example of adding OPDS library directory " Project Gutenberg"
-* Enter the e-mail address of the ops directory
+* Enter the internet address of the ops directory
 * Tap "Add"
 * OPDS library added